compuphase/makedepend/readme.md

 ### Dependencies for generated includes

-When **makedepend** cannot depend an include file, it issues a warning and does *not* add it to the dependency list for the target.
+When **makedepend** cannot access an include file, it issues a warning and does *not* add it to the dependency list for the target.
 In other words, an include file must exist (in the search paths), for **makedepend** to add it to the dependency list of the target.